6 Ways that Notion Can Help Monitor Elderly Parents in the Home

 If you’d like to keep track of who’s coming and going from your elderly parents’ home, a home monitoring system like Notion can help.

-When you install Notion sensors on the doors and windows of your or your parents’ home, you’ll receive an alert the moment they’re opened or closed – right on your phone through the Notion app.
+When you install Notion sensors on the doors and windows of your or your parents’ home, you’ll receive an alert when they’re opened or closed – right on your phone through the Notion app.

 This can be helpful for a few reasons.